Recruiting | 8Min Read

 In addition, the standard recruitment process is suitable for mass hiring or entry-level positions but not capable of hiring people for managerial roles.

-However, senior positions are vital for a company, so usually, they outsource boutique agencies or executive search firms.
+However, senior positions are vital for a company, so they usually outsource boutique agencies or executive search firms.

 These people are called headhunters.
 They are a mediator between the experienced candidate and the company and provide executive people with special skills to the company.

 In this article, we will understand the actual meaning of Headhunting and the difference between recruiting and Headhunting.
-Also, we'll see the amazing benefits Headhunting provides and the steps to conduct this executive search process.

 What is Headhunting?